 There are gazillion cloud services and electronic storage devices out there.
 So, you will need to do your homework.
 In a little bit, I will give you some of my recommendations.
 For now, here is how this works:

 Store a backup of your wedding photos away from your home.
-The ideal place would be a safety deposit box at a bank or credit union.
+The ideal place would be a bank or credit union safety deposit box.
 This is important in the event your home is destroyed by a flood or fire.
-If your computer gets destroyed, you will still have the backup in the safety deposit box plus your cloud backup.
+If your computer is destroyed, you will still have the backup in the safety deposit box and your cloud backup.

 It is not enough for you to backup your precious wedding photos to an external hard drive and forget about it.
 Technology is constantly changing, and digital formats and hardware will become obsolete from time to time.
 The last thing you want is to have your photos on a hard drive that you can’t access because it is outdated.

 Don’t even consider using compact discs.
 The compact disc has been dying a slow, painful death for some time now.
 Many car manufacturers stop including a disc reader in their vehicles, and Apple computers ditch the disc readers a while back.
 So, the compact disc is not a good storage idea for wedding photos!

 Closely following compact discs are the thumb drives.
 As cloud storage becomes more efficient and affordable, there won’t be any need for thumb drives.
 The bottom line is to plan ahead and stay updated.
 Having multiple backups is an excellent storage idea for your wedding photos.
 Do this, and you will minimize losing your photos to outdated devices.

 There can be nothing more comforting than having something tangible from your wedding to reminisce over.
 Quality photo prints are great storage ideas for wedding photos.
 Print those treasured moments of your wedding day and relive your wedding day forever.
 Now here is the thing with photo prints.